About Floatation Therapy

 What can I do to enhance my floatation therapy experience?

 Most importantly…relax.
 The tank will help but if you arrive relaxed, the experience will be more beneficial for you.
-To help that, we suggest taking an oxygen therapy session for 15-30 minutes before your session in our relaxation room.
+To help that, we suggest taking an oxygen therapy session for 15-30 minutes before your session in our tea house or Conscious Lounge and/or a CBD add-on (call for prices).
+To do either, please arrive a minimum of 30 minutes before your session begins.

 There are a few additional things to consider: